 In a minority of cases in international arbitration, tribunals appoint their own experts, either because they deem any experts already appointed by the parties to be insufficient to allow the tribunal to fulfil its mandate, or because the parties themselves have requested the tribunal to do so.

-To a common law lawyer, this approach may seem at odds with the principle of party autonomy and the adversarial litigation process.
-However, arbitrators from a civil law background may expect that the expert will be selected by, and responsive to, the tribunal rather than the parties, in the interest of the expert’s independence, as explained above.
+To a common-law lawyer, this approach may seem at odds with the principle of party autonomy and the adversarial litigation process.
+However, arbitrators from a civil-law background may expect that the expert will be selected by, and responsive to, the tribunal rather than the parties, in the interest of the expert’s independence, as explained above.

-A number of institutional rules (including the UNCITRAL Arbitration Rules and the LCIA Rules), and some BITs, even make express and specific reference to the possible use of tribunal-appointed experts, after consultation with the parties, though none of the rules require the use of tribunal-appointed experts.
+A number of institutional rules (including the UNCITRAL Arbitration Rules and the LCIA Rules), and some BITs, even make express and specific reference to the possible use of tribunal-appointed experts, after consultation with the parties, though none of the rules requires the use of tribunal-appointed experts.
 The expert, if appointed, is to report to the tribunal on specific issues, determined by the tribunal.
-Under the US Model Bilateral Investment the tribunal’s discretion is more limited.
+Under the US Model BIT, the tribunal’s discretion is more limited.
 It can appoint an expert upon the request of a disputing party, or on its own initiative, unless the parties disagree, to address ‘any factual issue concerning environmental, health, safety, or other scientific matters raised by a disputing party in a proceeding’.

 In certain cases, concerns may be raised that the tribunal-appointed experts may become the de facto arbitrator.
 Accordingly, arbitrators must be careful not to delegate their decision-making responsibilities to the experts they appoint, unless the parties agree to this.
 While the English courts have not found that tribunal-appointed experts constitute an improper delegation of the tribunal’s powers, the IBA Rules of Evidence have sought to address these concerns by recommending that parties examine the correspondence between the tribunal and the expert, and that the parties should be able to question the expert at the evidential hearing.
 In a similar concern for transparency (and perhaps a recognition that the expert will ultimately be paid for by the parties), English law, for example, prevents arbitrators from meeting privately with the tribunal-appointed experts regardless of the content of the discussions.